syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot illustrates displaying summary columns along with title text at same time.
+The following screenshot illustrates displaying summary columns along with title at same time.

 ![SummaryColumns along with title in TableSummaryRow for UWP DataGrid](Summaries_images/Summaries_img21.png)